Rocks Push: Activities

-The gang was engaged in running warfare with other larrikin gangs of the time such as the Miller's Point Push, Straw Hat Push, the Glebe Push, the Argyle Cut Push, the Forty Thieves from Surry Hills and the Gibb Street Mob.
-They conducted such crimes as theft, assault and battery against police and pedestrians in The Rocks area.
-Female members of the Push would entice drunks and seamen into dark areas to be assaulted and robbed by the gang.
+The gang was engaged in running warfare with other larrikin gangs of the time such as the Miller's Point Push, Straw Hat Push, the Glebe Push, the Argyle Cut Push, the Forty Thieves from Surry Hills, and the Gibb Street Mob.
+They conducted such crimes as theft, murder, assault and battery against police and pedestrians in The Rocks area.
+Female members of the Push would entice drunks and seamen into dark areas to be murdered or assaulted and robbed by the gang.

 The leaders of the Rocks Push were crowned through victory in bare-knuckle boxing matches.
-Larry Foley, later to be regarded as the 'Father of Australian Boxing' was the leader of a Roman Catholic larrikin gang known as the Greens.
+Larry Foley, later to be regarded as the 'Father of Australian Boxing', was the leader of a Roman Catholic larrikin gang known as the Greens.
 On 18 March 1871, at the age of twenty-one, Foley fought Sandy Ross, leader of the 'Orange' or Protestant group.
 The fight lasted 71 rounds before police intervened.

+The Push Dress

+The Rocks push had a strict dress style to make victims feel more at ease in their presence.
+Gang members would wear tailored jackets and dress pants with expensive hats and shoes.
+Banjo Patterson describes;“black bell-bottomed pants, no waistcoat, very short black paget coat, white shirt with no collar, and a gaudy neckerchief round the bare throat.
+Their boots were marvels, very high in the heel and picked out with all sorts of colours down the sides.”This dress style would show the general public and the members' victims that they had no swords or guns on hand.
+They would have a razor blade stuck to the toe of their boot and hidden in the band of their hat for attacks instead.